 1. What does it mean to violate VC 23247(e)?

-- operate a motor vehicle on a restricted driver’s license, and
+- you operated a motor vehicle on a restricted driver’s license following a DUI, and

-- do so without having an IID equipped within the car.1
+- you did so without having an IID equipped within the car.1

-Parties on a driving restriction must have the IID installed by a California-certified IID installer.2 A person can find a certified installer by contacting a local mechanic or searching online.
+If you have a driving restriction, you must have the IID installed by a California-certified IID installer.2 You can find a certified installer by contacting a local mechanic or searching online.

 An interlock device can be installed on most operable motor vehicles.